CloudEngineHub/robot_rl/README.md

 python scripts/rsl_rl/train_policy.py --env_type=<ENV_NAME> --headless
 ```

-To add a run name add `--run_name "my_run_name"`.
+To add a run name add `--run_name=my_run_name`.
 This will add the name after the date on the folder with the run name.

-Note that right now the only RL_LIBRARY that is tested in `RSL_RL`.
+Note that right now the only RL library that is tested in `RSL_RL`.

 To play the most recently trained policy for a given task run:
 ```bash